Criminal Investigation

 Fundamentals of Criminal Investigation has served as the 'Bible'

 of criminal investigation for many years.
-The author of this new
+Thousands of detective

 9th edition has prepared this text for a new generation of criminal